platformio/platformio-docs/projectconf/section_env_library.rst

 look for dependencies.
 Multiple paths are allowed. *Please separate them using comma+space ", " or place each path in a new line*.

+This option can also be set by global environment variable :envvar:`PLATFORMIO_LIB_EXTRA_DIRS`.

 .. warning::
   This is a not direct path to a library with source code.
 It should be a path to storage that contains libraries grouped by folders.
 For example,